sharplet/trak/README.md

 # Tracker --- track blocks of time from the command line

-Tracker.pl, v0.3 (Sep 3, 2011)
+Tracker.pl, v0.4 (Oct 17, 2011)
 Written by Adam Sharp

 ## Description

 Tracker is a utility for Mac OS X that allows you to quickly make a record of how much time you've spent on various tasks throughout the day.

 Work logs are stored in `/Users/yourusername/Documents/Tracker/` with the format `YEAR-MONTH-DAY-time-log.txt`.

 An example work log that Tracker will create: